TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ## 3D Design

-Designing the physical enclosure for this project turned out to be almost as challenging as the electronics 😫.
+Designing the physical enclosure for this project turned out to be quite fun 😫.
 I would rather not spend a bunch of money on a custom rack case, so instead I opted for the Scrooge McDuck 🦆 solution and used a standard 1U rack shelf.
 I've used this method in the past for my SDI over fiber project so I knew it could work.

 It's far from the best solution, but once everything is assembled it's strong and most importantly very affordable.
 Using a shelf also means I don't have to worry about a custom front-panel or things like that.
 Instead I can just 3D-print the front and rear plates myself 👍.